-For the 2022/2023 Export Cargo Report, FGIS and interior offices collected samples from export shipments loaded from mid-November 2022 through early March 2023 to generate statistically valid results for the U.S. Aggregate and by ECA.
+For the 2023/2024 Export Cargo Report, FGIS and interior offices collected samples from export shipments loaded from late October 2023 through mid-March 2024 to generate statistically valid results for the U.S. Aggregate and by ECA.
 The objective was to obtain enough samples to estimate quality factor averages of the corn exports with a relative margin of error (Relative ME) of not more than 10% for the U.S. Aggregate level.